vertigofilip/MINDS-Multi-Interactive-Neural-Database-System/simple/README.md

 List of elements to do:

 in progress:
-- user input (generates memories mased on text input, they can contain tasks for M.I.N.D.S. system)
+- user input

 main To Do:
-- memory to data converter (takes memories and generate informations based on them)
+- memory to data converter
-- memory to intentions converter (takes mamories and generates intentions based on them)
+- memory to intentions converter
-- data analyser (can be more than one, compairs, modify, and combines informations into networks of wikipedia like definitions, and additional mrta informations)
+- data analyser
-- intentions analyser (can be more than one, checks if user is allowed to ask for something and splits intentions into smaller intentions necesery for thei complitions)
+- intentions analyser
-- text output (takes intentions, and informations, and generate text output)
+- text output

 additional To Do:
-- text input (unclear in necesery, takes text input, that isn't suposed to be command, and makes it memories)
+- text input
-- comand line input (is specific input from computer text interface, generate memories)
+- comand line input
-- comand line output (is specific interface with OS, generate output based on intentions, and informations)
+- comand line output
-- immage input (takes imagges as input, and generates memories)
+- immage input
-- immage output (takes intentions, and informations, and generate immage output)
+- immage output
-- screen input (is specific OS interface for interacting with GUI)
+- screen input
-- GPIO input (takes input from GPIO pins, ant turnes them into memories)
+- GPIO input
-- GPIO output (generates GPIO output based on intentions and memories)
+- GPIO output
-- scheduler (is bridge between two databases, takes tasks schedulrd to be done in future, and returns them in the right moment for them to be done)
+- scheduler

 Database element:
 | type (of element) | title (helps in finding right element) | content () | source (who or where is it from) | timestamp | (comment) |